Skip to main content

 Troubleshooting

-• “Form owner has not connected Stripe”: Connect your Stripe account in Integrations → Stripe.
-If you connected previously, check that the row is still marked Connected (Stripe sometimes deauthorizes automatically if your account is incomplete).
+• “Form owner has not connected Stripe”: The brand owning the form needs to connect Stripe in Integrations → Payment → Stripe.
+If you connected previously, verify the Stripe card still shows Connected (Stripe sometimes deauthorizes accounts whose onboarding is incomplete).